BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 That's it, you got started!

-**To switch the Minichord off, simply remove the headphone jack ⑧**.
+**To switch the minichord off, simply remove the headphone jack ⑧**.
 Don't forget it plugged in or it will empty its battery!

 # **Basic usage**